Mixture of Concept Bottleneck Experts: Conclusion

 \section{Conclusion}

-We introduced \classacro{}, a unified framework that generalizes CBMs by enabling control over two key dimensions: the functional form and the number of experts.
+We introduced \classacro{}, a unified framework that generalizes CBMs by enabling control over two key dimensions of the task predictor: the number of experts and their functional form.
 Our framework subsumes existing concept-based methods while exposing a largely unexplored two-dimensional space, enabling two novel instantiations: \linear{} and \symbolic{}.
 Empirical results demonstrate that navigating this space is essential for optimal accuracy-interpretability trade-offs: algebraic forms outperform Boolean logic in high-dimensional spaces (up to +65\% accuracy), multiple experts compensate for incomplete concepts, and \symbolicacro{} recovers ground-truth expressions with superior intervention responsiveness. \classacro{} establishes a principled approach for developing interpretable models that adapt to both task requirements and diverse user needs.

 \mypar{Limitations.} While individual expert functions in \classacro{} are interpretable by design, the selector network $p(m \mid x)$ that routes inputs to experts operates as a black-box, limiting transparency about when and why a particular expert is selected.
 Additionally, \symbolicacro{} relies on heuristic search methods that are computationally intensive, particularly for large operator vocabularies or high-dimensional concept spaces.
 Finally, the number of experts $M$ must be specified as a hyperparameter, requiring users to balance expressiveness and interpretability through model selection.